 3 million gallons in one month is equivalent to approximately 1 inch of irrigation per week for 28 acres or the average use for 1000 people.

-Additionally, users outside of designated capacity use areas must register wells or well systems using over 3 million gallons per month.
-Statewide, all registered and permitted groundwater withdrawers to report their annual water use to the department.
+Additionally, users outside of designated Capacity Use Areas must register wells or well systems using over 3 million gallons per month.
+Statewide, all registered and permitted groundwater withdrawers are to report their annual water use to the department.

 Each permit or permit application must comply with the construction, operation, and special conditions as set forth in R.61-113, Groundwater Use and Reporting Regulations.